Proful/sketchnotes-v3/README.md

   - after zoom text is going away from screen
   - in zoom mode not able to create new element
 - icon
-  - icon flip functionality
   - arrow with right facing very less
-  - copy icon
   - alignment helper with grid or something. make it smooth
   - use left, right, up, down arrow to slightly move the same
-  - increase default icon size
-    - analyze it's placement
 - shape
   - rough rect, give some padding
   - rotating handle is not appearing for line
-- Lex
+  - copy shape
+  - line with two dot
+    - resize, rotate handle needs to be implemented
-  - persist options selected
+  - arrow
+    - SIGNIFICANT work needs to be done
 - design
   - logo
+  - hover to options
+  - shadow panel
-- code-hike
+  - tooltip
-  - add outer padding and gradient
+  - gradient picker for text gradient
-  - mark horizontal padding + container padding
-  - font implemented but should fetch from google font or cdn
-  - download grammars from net
-  - selection of text by cursor dragging not working rather it drags the component

 ## After MVP